lisilinhart/eslint-plugin-pinia/docs/rules/prefer-use-store-naming-convention.md

 ⚠️ This rule _warns_ in the 🌐 `all` config.

-🔧💡 This rule is automatically fixable by the [`--fix` CLI option](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) and manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).

 <!-- end auto-generated rule header -->

 ## Options

-* `checkStoreNameMismatch`: If set to true (default), it checks if the name inside use'name'Store matches the unique identifier passed to `defineStore`.
+- `checkStoreNameMismatch`: If set to true (default), it checks if the name inside use'name'Store matches the unique identifier passed to `defineStore`.
 If set to false, it only checks if the store name starts with `use` and ends with `Store`.

 <!-- begin auto-generated rule options list -->